-Our team is actively working on building our first integrated AI-driven tool called Note Taker.
+Our team has released our first integrated AI-driven tool called Note Taker.
 In this guide, you’ll find answers to frequently asked questions about Note Taker.
-For an overview of using Note Taker, see Understanding Note Taker
+For an overview of using Note Taker, see Understanding Note Taker.

 Below, we’ll cover: